MillenniumMachines/millenniummachines.github.io/docs/casa/manual/chapters/20_sliding_door_assembly.md

 ---

-Affix panel brackets to the door frame using M3 x 10 SHCS screws.
+Affix panel brackets to the door frame using M3 x 10 SHCS bolts.
 !!! info annotate "Components Required"
     ```
         4  x Panel Clip A